sesps/SPS_SABRE_EventBuilder/README.md

 To clone the repository use `git clone --recursive https://github.com/sesps/SPS_SABRE_EventBuilder.git`.
 If you're using the devel branch be sure to specify this with the `--branch` flag.
 The recursive flag is important; this tells github to pull all submodules associated with the repository.

-Once the repository is cloned, go into the event builder directory and run the command `premake5 gmake2` on Linux or Mac for a Makefile style build, or `premake5 Xcode4` to build an XCode project on Mac.
+Once the repository is cloned, go into the event builder directory and locate the file `premake5.lua`.
+This is the file which contains the build rules for this project.
+You will need to specify the location of your `ROOT` install so that we can properly find headers and libraries using the parameters ROOTIncludeDir and ROOTLibDir (lines 8 and 9 of premake5.lua).
+On unix style systems these paths can be found easily using the `root-config` tool.
+Simply run `root-config --cflags` and copy the path after the `-I` to ROOTIncludeDir and run `root-config --glibs` and copy the path after the `-L` to ROOTLibDir.
+Once the `ROOT` paths are set, run the command `premake5 gmake2` on Linux or Mac for a Makefile style build, or `premake5 Xcode4` to build an XCode project on Mac.
 Then the program can be built using the standard methods of the chosen build type (i.e. `make` or XCode Build).

 The binaries are installed to the `bin` directory of the event builder, and should be run from the event builder directory (i.e. `./bin/EventBuilderGui`).